chicio/chicio.github.io/_posts/2020-05-20-dark-mode-css-sass-scss.md

 }
 ```

-Now in my project I'm using [SASS](https://sass-lang.com/), a language that extends CSS enables you to use things like variables, nested rules, inline imports and more.
+In my project I'm using [SASS](https://sass-lang.com/), a language that extends CSS enables you to use things like variables, nested rules, inline imports and more.
 So I wanted to find a way to write something in which I centralized this logic.
-In this way I will have a theme section of my sass source code that has the only responsibility to manage the theme for the entire website.
+In this way I will have a theme section in my sass source code that has the only responsibility to manage the theme for the entire website.
 This is possible in SASS by using `@mixin` and `@include`!! :heart_eyes: Let's see the definition from the official documentation.

 >Mixins allow you to define styles that can be re-used throughout your stylesheet.
 They are defined using the @mixin at-rule.
 A mixin’s name can be any Sass identifier, and it can contain any statement other than top-level statements.
 They can be used to encapsulate styles that can be dropped into a single style rule; they can contain style rules of their own that can be nested in other rules or included at the top level of the stylesheet; or they can just serve to modify variables...Mixins are included into the current context using the @include at-rule, which is written @include <name> or @include <name>(<arguments...>), with the name of the mixin being included.

-This is exactly what I need to create my "SASS theme manager".
+This is exactly what I needed to create my "SASS theme manager".
 Let's see some code.
 First of all I defined a list of keys that identify:

 * the theme names
 * the colors contained in each of my themes.